 From the Koolau Ballrooms parking lot’s back corner, you should see a paved path with a rusty chain across it.
 Pass the chain and continue walking on this paved path.

 You will eventually come to a water tank covered in graffiti.
 If you can touch the water tank, you’ve passed the trail start.
 The muddy trail on the left should be just before the circular path around the water tank.
 In other words, when you are walking towards the water tank, look to your left.
 You should see a couple of gaps within the plants that lead to a muddy trail – follow this path.

-Anyways, I hope these directions on how to get to Likeke Falls are clear!
-Let me know in the comments if I need to clarify anything!
+I hope these directions help!
+I tried to make them as clear as possible for your adventure.
+Let me know in the comments if I need to clear anything up!

 Looking for other Oahu waterfalls?
 Here are seven more!